-- a free ticket for a person accompanying you to participating cinemas if you're registered sight impaired or severely sight impaired or you are getting DLA, PIP or Attendance Allowance - reduced price entry to museums, exhibitions and sporting events.
-A companion or carer may also be entitled to free or reduced price entry.
+- a free ticket for a person accompanying you to participating cinemas if you're registered sight impaired or severely sight impaired or you are getting DLA, CDP, PIP, ADP or Attendance Allowance - reduced price entry to museums, exhibitions and sporting events.
+A companion or carer may also be entitled to entry for free or at a reduced price.